mapmeld/postgis-zimbabwe/README.md

 A PostGIS tutorial for PyCon Zimbabwe 2018, with Python and SQL as the main languages.

+How you can help:

+- read about the PyZim community: https://twitter.com/hamub/status/1038060003003916288
+- donate to the PyZim community: https://www.patreon.com/pyzim
+- donate to the Python Software Foundation: https://www.python.org/psf/

 ## Participatory

 My goal was to create a PostGIS demo which would be accessible to students